Ohio University Trombone Day 2020

 It is the most wonderful time of the year!
 Another great Ohio University Trombone Day is coming up soon.
 I hope you can join us!

-The Ohio University Trombone Day 2018 will be a full day of trombone-related activities at the Ohio University School of Music in Athens, Ohio on Saturday, February 3.
-Trombone Day will include a group warm-up, master classes, mass trombone choir and a final recital featuring the trombone rising star Peter Steiner, and Ohio Trombone Quartet, comprised Tony Weikel, Joseph Brown, Lucas Kaspar and myself.
+The Ohio University Trombone Day 2020 will be a full day of trombone-related activities at the Ohio University School of Music in Athens, Ohio on Saturday, February 8.
+Trombone Day will include a group warm-up, master classes, mass trombone choir and a final concert.
+I am excited to announce that our featured artist will be José Milton Vieira; rising trombone superstar.

 Trombone players and brass enthusiasts of all levels and backgrounds are welcome.
 High school and college students are strongly encouraged to participate.

-We have good news!
-Registration will be done completely online now.
+Registration will be done completely online.
 Please see information below at the registration and fees section.

 Stay tuned for more information about schedule and activities.